Please note that all prices exclude 6% VAT for private customers within the EU.

 Japanische Holzschnitte im Volkerkundemuseum Heidelberg

-Newly published catalogue of the holdings of Japanese woodblockprints in the Museum fur Volkerkunde in Heidelberg.
-The two volumes dealing with Japanese prints.
-Part of a cooperative (German-Japanese) effort to catalogue all Japanese art- and other objects in public collections in Germany.
+Catalogue of the holdings of Japanese woodblockprints in the Museum fur Volkerkunde in Heidelberg.
+A cooperative (German-Japanese) effort to catalogue all Japanese art- and other objects in public collections in Germany.
+Vol 1-3, complete.
+Vol. 3 covers netsuke, inro and tsuba.

 The commercial and cultural climate of Japanese printmaking